marlietandoc/marlietandoc.github.io/content/project/example/index.md

 <strong> My Role: </strong> I led experimental design, programmed task-based experiments (e.g. memory games) in Javascript and Python, assisted in securing grant funding (>$200k), stimulus creation, develop, wrangled and analyzed data in R, collected data on Amazon Mechanical Turk.

-I recently presented this work as a talk at {{< staticref "https://www.sfn.org/meetings/neuroscience-2022" "newtab" >}}Neuroscience '22.{{< /staticref >}}, one of the biggest science conferences in the world.
+I also recently presented this work as a talk at {{< staticref "https://www.sfn.org/meetings/neuroscience-2022" "newtab" >}}Neuroscience '22 in San Diego{{< /staticref >}}, one of the biggest science conferences in the world.
 ![SfN 2022 Talk](sfntalk.jpg)